-A realistic approach to mostly healthy, mostly local, mostly homemade vegetarian food!
+mostly healthy, mostly local, mostly homemade, mostly vegetarian food

 LOL...I doubt it, but that's cool.